-The FHLBanks are exempt from all corporate federal, state, and local taxation, except for local real estate tax.
+The FHLBanks are exempt from all corporate federal, state, and local taxation, except for local real estate taxes and certain employer payroll taxes.
 However, by regulation, each FHLBank is required to contribute to its Affordable Housing Program the greater of 10% of its annual income subject to assessment, or the prorated sum required to ensure the aggregate contribution by the FHLBanks is no less than \$100 million for each year.
-Required Affordable Housing Program assessments were \$404 million, \$384 million, and \$392 million for the years ended December 31, 2018, 2017, and 2016.
+Required Affordable Housing Program assessments were \$362 million, \$404 million, and \$384 million for the years ended December 31, 2019, 2018, and 2017.
 In addition to the required Affordable Housing Program assessment, an FHLBank's board of directors may elect to make voluntary contributions to the Affordable Housing Program.
-(See Note 14 - Affordable Housing Program (AHP) to the accompanying combined financial statements.)
+(See Note 14 - Affordable Housing Program to the accompanying combined financial statements.)